BiAPoL/blog/johannes_mueller/entry_user_interf2/Readme.md

         self.label.setText(_translate("MainWindow", "TextLabel"))
 ```

-Tada, this is all the Python needs to know to interact with the GUI.
+Tada, this is all the Python needs to know to create the GUI.
 As you can see, it would be very complicated to generate a window layout like this from code alone.
 As the (autogenerated) note on the top says: It makes no sense to make changes to this file, as it will be overwritten whenever you make changes to you MainWindow.ui (for instance by adding or renaming widgets) and run ```pyuic5```.

 Now, let's write a little script that is able to load and use our layout.
 The important part is the call of ```self.setupUi(self)```, which has been automatically defined in MainWindow.py.
 Adding ```Ui_MainWindow``` as an argument to the definition of ```class MainWindow(...)``` allows us to use its functions (e.g., ```setupUi()```) for our own GUI: